evolfo/cl-assignment-full-stack/README.md

 This was built with Ruby on Rails and NextJS.

-To start the back-end, run `rails db:create` to create the database, then `rails db:migrate` to run the migrations, then `rails db:seed` to seed the database, and finally run `rails s` to start the server.
+To start the back-end:
+1.) run `rails db:create` to create the database
+2.) run `rails db:migrate` to run the migrations
+3.) run `rails db:seed` to seed the database
+4.) finally run `rails s` to start the server.

-To start the front-end, run `npm run dev`
+To start the front-end:
+1.) run `npm run dev`

 ## Checklist